Tigermed Reports 2020 Annual Results With Solid Growth

 This press release is for information and summary only and is not intended to provide any representation, in whole or in part, of the relevant matters.
 For further information, please refer to the 2020 annual report and relevant announcements published on the websites of the Shenzhen Stock Exchange (www.szse.cn) and the Stock Exchange of Hong Kong (www.hkexnews.hk).

-All financials disclosed in this press release are prepared based on International Financial Reporting Standards (IFRS), and in RMB.
+All financials disclosed in this press release are prepared based on International Financial Reporting Standards (IFRS), except for those specifically noted otherwise.

 Full Year 2020 Financial Highlights